GithubNoobMan/Reddit_Worldnews_Tracking/README.md

 The logs are datetime stamped so that they are easier to determine if they are relevant to a troubleshooting investigation.

+Currently retrieved data is also dumped into bigquery before a failure in the code shuts the script down.

 ### Data Redundancy Check

 The prior_ids stored in google cloud bucket ensure that we don't ingest into parquet files the same news article twice.
 There is a small chance of failure here if the process fails and the priod_id's are not updated in time.